Create A Weekly Cleaning Schedule For Your Home

-A mop with a bucket and cleaning supplies
+A mop with a bucket and cleaning suppliesPin

-Benefits of Making a Weekly House Cleaning Schedule
+Benefits of Making a Cleaning Schedule

 A weekly schedule takes the huge task of “cleaning the house” and breaks it down into bite-size chunks.
 A little bit Monday, a different bit Tuesday, etc.

-Do you Have Any Special Cleaning Needs?
+Special Cleaning Needs?

-Do you have pets that shed a lot?
+For example, do you have pets that shed a lot?
 Are there high-traffic areas that get dirty quickly?
 Do you have toddlers that make a mess?

 Weekly Cleaning Checklist Example

 Only you can decide what’s the right cleaning schedule for you.
-This is an example to give you ideas and help you get started:
+This is an example to give you ideas and help you get started.

 • Monday: